What Are ACA Subsidies?

 While it’s also possible for some people to get $0 per month ACA health insurance with subsidies, you’d still have to pay coinsurance and copayments on ACA plans.
 These fees are not a part of Medicaid.
 Medicaid lasts for 1 year in most states, even if you get a job later.

-This applies if you have lower than 138% FPL, if you live in an “expanded Medicaid” state.
+This applies if you have a lower than 138% FPL, if you live in an “expanded Medicaid” state.

 More Than 100% FPL: Of course, making $0 is the worst-case scenario.
 If you simply overestimated your income, call your state or federal marketplace to adjust your subsidy.